IonQ Inc. (IONQ) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a -24.59% gain in the last 1 month and extending the period to 3 months gives it a -28.65%, and is -14.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.79% over the week and 5.59% over the month.
+The stock witnessed a -36.86% loss in the last 1 month and extending the period to 3 months gives it a -35.95%, and is -16.22% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.02% over the week and 6.18% over the month.

 IonQ Inc. is expected to release its quarterly report on 03/27/2023.The EPS is expected to shrink by -76.80% this year.